Dronakurl/connectfour/README.md

-# connectfour
+# Connect four

-Connect four - the game - implemented in python and dash
+Connect four - the game - implemented in python and dash.

-The game should work to play in a browser.
-Right now, it's only the interface to the game.
+[Connect four](https://en.wikipedia.org/wiki/Connect_Four) is a simple combinatory puzzle board game.

+The project features:
+- dash web app to play the game, using the [Skeleton CSS framework](http://getskeleton.com/)
+- class for the actual game play (moves, store the status, etc)
+- class for a simple heuristic computer enemy.
+It calculates all possible 3 next moves and chooses the most valuable outcome.

+## Installation
+Using the [``environment.yml``](https://github.com/Dronakurl/connectfour/blob/main/environment.yml)-file (edit the environment name first to make sure you don't overwrite your own environment)

+``conda env create``

+Alternatively, you can install the packages listed in ``environment.yml``, using pip.

+Start the web server which runs dash with:

+``gunicorn dashgui:server -b :8000``

+The development/debug server starts with:

+``python viergewinnt.py``

 ## Future Features:
-- Class for the actual gameplay
 - Save and load games
-- Simple heuristic computer enemy
 - Machine Learning enemy
 - pysimplegui GUI, since dash is slow: https://www.pysimplegui.org/en/latest/
+- Performance improvements to the dash app, it's slow
 - refactor dash callbacks to one callback per chip, perhaps thats faster

-## Installation
-Using the ``environment.yml``-File (edit the environment name first to make sure you don't overwrite your own environment)

-``conda env create``

-Start the development server with

-``python viergewinnt.py``